jessebmiller/treacherous-winds/src/allignment.md

 ## Divine

 * Are you bringing a Divine prophecy to fruition?
-* Are you sacraficing a generous mortal pleasure, furnishment, or nourishment?
+* Are you sacrificing a generous mortal pleasure, furnishment, or nourishment?
 * Are you rewarding the faithful at cost to yourself?

 ## Humane